-In terms of market segments, increasingly popular mobile games played on smart phones make the largest and most rapidly growing market, driven by blockbuster hits like Pokémon Go, Monster Strike and Clash Royale.
-Other big industry segments such as retail games and free-to-play online games are increasingly rivaled by fast-growing new categories such as virtual reality and e-sports.
+In market segments, increasingly popular mobile games played on smartphones make the largest and most rapidly growing market, driven by blockbuster hits like Pokémon Go, Monster Strike, and Clash Royale.
+Other significant industry segments such as retail games and free-to-play online games are increasingly rivaled by fast-growing new categories such as virtual reality and e-sports.

-However, one needs to be careful because game localization is tricky, as poor localization planning may dramatically increase production costs and alienate local customers.
-So, one of the video game mega-companies Nintendo, due to insufficient attention to localization sensitivities, spent the first quarter of 2016 embroiled in a row rich in accusations over sexism, homophobia, and child pornography.
+However, one must be careful because game localization is tricky, as poor localization planning may dramatically increase production costs and alienate local customers.
+So, one of the video game mega-companies, Nintendo, spent the first quarter of 2016 embroiled in a row rich in accusations over sexism, homophobia, and child pornography due to insufficient attention to localization sensitivities.

-The overall state of video game localization quality is still in need of improvement, as has been repeatedly demonstrated by huge expenditures needed to correct frequent localization errors.
-Re-adapting and re-engineering a deliverable product for a global market is apparently more difficult and expensive than internationalizing it in advance.
-However, equally important is to start translating the game at an early stage of the game developments.
+The overall state of video game localization quality is still in need of improvement, as demonstrated by the vast expenditures needed to correct frequent localization errors.
+Re-adapting and re-engineering a deliverable product for a global market is more complex and expensive than internationalizing.
+However, equally important is to start translating the game at an early stage of the game development.

 To sum up, proper video game localization is of utmost importance for expanding to new markets.
-Therefore, working with experienced and respectable vide game localization companies is a key to global market success.
-Professional video game translation and localization enhances game action and improves the players’ experience, creates positive press coverage and brings around commercial success.
+Therefore, working with experienced and respectable videogame localization companies is a key to global market success.
+Professional video game translation and localization enhance game action, improve the players’ experience, create positive press coverage, and bring commercial success.

-• Localization is the process of adapting a service, product or content to a specific locale or market, primarily through translating all necessary documents and texts into the local language, but also using local formats, symbols, presentation style and other regional specificities that make the product competitive in the local market.
+• Localization is the process of adapting a service, product, or content to a specific locale or market, primarily through translating all necessary documents and texts into the local language but also using local formats, symbols, presentation style, and other regional specificities, making the product competitive in the local market.

-• Video Game Internationalization is the process of design and creation of a video game that ensures that it can be easily localized, i.e. adapted to various languages, cultural environments and regions without requiring re-designing and re-engineering changes to the source codes and other essential structures of the game.
+• Videogame internationalization is the process of design and creation of a videogame, ensuring it can be easily localized, i.e., adapted to various languages, cultural environments, and regions, without requiring redesigning and re-engineering changes to the source codes and other essential game structures.

-• Locale: A set of local characteristics that defines the language, region, cultural and other special preferences and formats that enable a product or a service to be fully competitive in a local market through the localization process.
-Usually, locale is identified by the geographic region, cultural specificity and language(s) used, along with other possible identifiers.
+• Locale is a set of local characteristics that define the language, region, culture, and other particular preferences and formats that enable a product or a service to be fully competitive in a local market through the localization process.
+Usually, the locale is identified by the geographic region, cultural specificity, and language(s) used, along with other possible identifiers.